abesford/seizzmic-site-0c00b/src/pages/sectors/public-sector.md

       and reform agenda.

-      We help to get public sector orgs running like a modern and well-equipped digital business, with a strong focus on their users.
+      We help public sector organisations run like a modern and well-equipped digital business, with a strong focus on their users.